|D&D: Arts and Crafts Edition|

 - Water: The bearer of the item suffers to harm in temperatures as cold as -20 degrees Fahrenheit or as warm as 120 degrees Fahrenheit.
 To gain this effect, the material must be obtained from a magical location.

 Note that these materials will be used in different ways during the process.
-A ring that is infused with sapphire doesn't need a sapphire set into it, but would have powdered sapphire added to the metal during the forging process.
+A ring that is infused with sapphire doesn't need a sapphire set into it, but might have powdered sapphire added to the metal during the forging process.

 Again, the DM is encouraged to use the Trade Goods table (PHB pg.
 157) and the Gemstones and Art Objects tables (DMG pg.
 134-5) to determine the value of the materials needed for modification.